zulip/zulip/api_docs/incoming-webhooks-walkthrough.md

 ## Step 1: Initialize your webhook python package

-In the `zerver/webhooks/` directory, create new subdirectory that will contain all of corresponding code.
+In the `zerver/webhooks/` directory, create new subdirectory that will contain all of the corresponding code.
 In our example it will be `helloworld`.
 The new directory will be a python package, so you have to create an empty `__init__.py` file in that directory via e.g.
 `touch zerver/webhooks/helloworld/__init__.py`.